The Applicant Guide: Withdrawal of Authorisations and Permits

 When will my authorisation/permit be withdrawn?

-A decision may be taken to withdraw an authorisation/permit under the conditions specified in Regulation (EC) No 1107/2009.
+A decision may be taken to withdraw an authorisation/permit under the conditions specified in Regulation 1107/2009 as it applies in Great Britain / Northern Ireland .
 These may include the following:

-- The active substance(s) contained in the product are withdrawn from/not renewed on the list of approved active substances included in Regulation (EU) No 540/2011;
+- The active substance(s) contained in the product are withdrawn or restricted from the list of approved active substances

-- Significant safety or efficacy concerns with the product or a specific use;
+- Significant safety or efficacy concerns are identified with the product or a specific use

 What type of grace period will my commercial authorisation/permit receive?